AnErrupTion/CS2ASM/README.md

-# Unmaintained
+# Notice
-CS2ASM is unmaintained and development is now going towards [NativeCIL](https://github.com/AnErrupTion/NativeCIL).
+This is a personal fork of CS2ASM, and not the actual continuation of the latter.
+For reference, it is unmaintained and development is now going towards [NativeCIL](https://github.com/AnErrupTion/NativeCIL).

 # CS2ASM
 CS2ASM is a compiler which translates C# code into x86 assembly.<br/>